Komoka Community Centre - 133 Queen Street, Komoka, Ontario - Treaty 21 territory

 Will there be food?

-Our event food vendor, Great Veggie Bites, will be selling delicious vegan food at the event.
-Unfortunately, gluten-free and nut-free options will not be available.
+Our event food vendor, Great Veggie Bites, will be selling plant-based food at the event.
+Gluten-free and nut-free options will not be available.

 What are your public health rules?

 If you are sick, please stay home.
 You are welcome to wear a mask at your personal discretion.
-Part of the event will be indoors (talks, exhibitors and workshops) and part of it will be outdoors (Ethan's Garden tour, Native Nursery Showcase, scavenger hunt).
+Part of the event will be indoors and part of it will be outdoors.